 Care and keeping in a tank

-Salvini cichlid will enjoy a roomy tank, which capacity is calculated as 150 liters (33 gal) for one couple of the adult fish species.
+Salvini cichlid will enjoy a roomy tank.
+The minimum recommended tank size for a single Salvini cichlid is around 50 gallons (190 liters).
+A larger tank, such as a 75-gallon or 100-gallon tank, will provide more room for multiple Salvini cichlids if you plan to keep them in a community setup.
 In case of larger tank volume you can put larger number of the fish into it at the condition that there will be not less than 30-40 liters for one fish in it.

 The fish isn’t too demanding as for the tank water composition.
 As for the water parameters, it has to be clean with low level of nitrites and ammonia content.
 This means, that daily water renew (up to 30%) as well as external filter is required.